Soontao/presentations/src/cpi/cpi-sftp.md

 <br>

-This document will provide you how to connect SFTP server with CPI.
+This document describes how to connect to an SFTP server using CPI (via public key authentication).

 ---